AlanMorgaMora98/IoTChallenge/DESIGN.md

  - Create a reporting section where users can view metrics through interactive charts to better **understand the behavior of the device and its sensors**.

  - Create technical reports that detect continuous fluctuations in a device.
 These reports can help **identify whether a sensor is malfunctioning, requires maintenance, or is being affected by external factors**.

+ - It is recommended to **implement email and SMS/text notifications** whenever the buzzer is active.
+These alert triggers should be fully configurable.
+For example: If a device emits 3 alerts within a 30-minute window, trigger an automated notification dispatch via a messaging app.